rrosebrook/InfluenzaPostCOVID/README.md

 For type-B infections, however, it was surprising to see that the majority of states (27) had the fewest infections in 2021.
 When we look at the historical data for type-B infections, we can see that they're quite variable from year to year and I suspect it may have been that 2020 was prone to have been a more infectious year, and 2021 was prone to less infection.
 The difference between 2020 and 2021 for all of these states is less than 5%.
 It appears that type-B can be just as infectious as type-A (Sharma et. al, 2019)[^4], and seems to be more lethal (Craig, 2016)[^5], so perhaps we were super lucky to simply be graced with two very low years of type-B infections during this time.

+## Forecasting pre-COVID

+First we built ARIMA and linear models to see if they would be able to predict pre-COVID data, to then use those to predict the post-COVID data.
+These types of models, with our data, did not produce overwhelming models, however for a few states we were able to achieve MASE rates as low as .886 (Georgia), .867 (Oklahoma), and even .716 (West Virginia).

 ## Forecasting post-COVID

 The purpose of this project was to see if forecasting models made with pre-COVID data would be successful in predicting post-COVID data, with a hunch that they would not be effective.
 However, it was surprising to see just how poor these models operated on post-COVID data.
 First, we looked at what simple rolling averages might predict for infections of each type, with two years worth of predictions: